 Reducing fan speed also reduces the volume of air.
 It may be necessary to use more blades on the fan to compensate for the reduced volume of air.

-Table 1 shows the relationship between reducing fan speed and noise reduction.
+Table 1.
+Relationship between reducing fan speed and noise reduction

 Ductwork design and system layout